 - 1 teaspoon ground cinnamon

-- Pour mixture into prepared pan(s).
-Bake for 55-65 minutes or until a toothpick inserted in center comes out clean.
+- Pour the batter into a greased loaf pan.
+Bake the bread for 50-60 minutes, or until a toothpick inserted into the center comes out clean.

 - Let the bread cool in the pan for 10 minutes before removing it to a wire rack to cool completely.
 Enjoy!